JoostGevaert/IFC5-development/course/README.md

 >
 > This is clearly done intentional.
 Why is that?
 If you think you have the answer, post it below.

+### Joost's answer

 Adding an additional layer that uses 'inheritance' and 'children' makes IFC 5 more modular than previous versions of IFC.

 This is what allows one to build up an IFC 5 model from multiple `.ifcx` files.

 Moreover, it makes it easier to swap out geometries, classes and attributes, while not changing the tree structure.

+### bSI's answer

+The extra parent/inheritance setup is used in the tree structure to make sure identification can be done on objects regardless of their location in the tree.